GMS6804-master/bioconductor-microbiome/bioconductor_microbiome.md

 dev.off()
 ```

-#### Question 7.3: How do you compute species dominance?
-What is species dominance and why is it important for microbiome studies?
+#### Question 7.3: What is species dominance and why is it important for microbiome studies?

 ```
 tab <- dominance(pseq, index = "all")